 Easter Sunday.
 Not much longer to go.
 I’ll be back in Uzbekistan in four days.
 Maybe five.
 Not more.

 The bottle design is okay.
-It shows the Hamburg skyline, which is nice.
-It says „Original Recipe from Hamburg“, which is intriguing, but most vodkas are being advertised with some sort of “original recipe”.
+It shows the Hamburg skyline, and it says: ORIGINAL RECIPE FROM HAMBURG.
+Well, a lot of vodka brands claim to have some sort of “original recipe”.
 What I don’t like about the bottle though is that it’s very straight, which doesn’t go that well with the sophistication of its design.
-I’d give it a 6/10.